trvossler-max/leaflet-challenge/README.md

 2. **Import & Visualize the Data**

-   An webpage is created to map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.
+   A webpage is created to map using Leaflet that plots all of the earthquakes from the data set based on their longitude and latitude.

    * The data markers reflect the magnitude of the earthquake by their size and and depth of the earthquake by color.
 Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.